Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields

 The DOS, $D(\mathcal{E})$ in Fig.~\ref{fig:12}~(a) is computed using Eq.~(\ref{DOS-Dirac}) [see also Eq.~(\ref{DOS-Dirac-dimensionless})].
-As in Sec.~\ref{DOS-Dirac} for convenience of comparison, we set $\beta =0$.
-The case marked as $\gamma=0$ corresponds to the $\gamma \to 0$ limit when the results in the in graphene under a magnetic field alone are recovered.
+As in Sec.~\ref{sec:DOS-Dirac} for convenience of comparison, we set $\beta =0$.
+The case marked as $\gamma=0$ corresponds to the $\gamma \to 0$ limit when the results in graphene under a magnetic field alone are recovered.
 The value $\Gamma = 0.001 E_m$ is taken.
 The dependence $s(\mu)$ exhibits oscillations and features a sharp peak when the chemical potential is near the Dirac point, $|\mu| \sim T$, within the temperature range.
 The amplitude of the oscillations is higher for the lower value of $T=0.08 E_M$.
 We observe that as the value of $\gamma$ increases, these features become less pronounced.
 Note that for $\gamma =2$, when the $n=0$ and $n=1$ levels begin to overlap, the corresponding green curve crosses the $\mu =0$ point from negative to positive values of $s$.
 In contrast, curves with smaller values of $\gamma$ cross this point from positive to negative values of $s$.